FAQs

 What is the minimum number in a group?

-We run the trip for a single person, too, with any dates except our Bhutan tour, Tibet tour, and the unique trekking trails like Manaslu, Mustang, Kanchenjunga, and Nar Phu.
+We run the trip for a single person on any date except our Bhutan tour, Tibet tour, and unique trekking trails like Manaslu, Mustang, Kanchenjunga, and Nar Phu.

 Does Frolic Adventure arrange international flights, domestic flights, hotel booking, transport arrangements, and other services?

-Indeed, we arrange domestic flights, hotel bookings, transport arrangements, and other Nepal-related required services.
-Still, we suggest arranging the international flight on your own we can assist in case you need any assessments during your trip to Nepal with us.
+Indeed, we arrange domestic flights, hotel bookings, transport arrangements, and other required services related to Nepal.
+However, we suggest arranging the international flight yourself.
+We can assist you if you need any assessments during your trip to Nepal with us.

 What type of insurance should I get in Nepal?
 Can I buy an insurance policy in Nepal?